end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 | -100 | 903.77 | -100 | 0 | -100 | 0.32 | -100 | 0 | -100 | 0.06 |
 |  |  |  | 0.16 |  | 0.32 |  | 0.32 |  | 0.45 |

+{{< pleasenote >}}
   Note that only 3 control points are available which means that all performance calculations will always match 2/3 controls points (since the equation is derived from these 2 points).
 Performance calculations are irrelevant in this particular situation.
+{{< /pleasenote >}}

 Even if the performance of function #3 seem to be the worst, it seems like it is the one that is the most promising since it takes into account all control points.